Fund for Capital Improvements

 - Access, complete, and submit the Letter of Intent (LOI) form online.
 The LOI form is accessible one month before the deadline.

-- Letters of Intent must be submitted by Friday, June 6, 2014.
+- Letters of Intent must be submitted by the first Friday in June.
 Consult the events calendar for the specific deadline date.

 - Only applications that best fit the Foundation’s grantmaking interests and are strongly competitive will be asked to submit a Full Proposal.
 Capital grants are highly competitive, with few of the Letters of Intent moving to the Full Application stage.
 Applicants will be notified of the Full Application deadline by e-mail.